cyliang/configurations/README.md

 # Configurations
-This is a repository for my personal configurations for zsh, vim, and screen.
+This is a repository for my personal configurations for zsh, vim, global gitignore, and screen.
 Check branch [with-color_coded](//github.com/cyliang/configurations/tree/with-color_coded) for semantic C-family code highlight support.

 ## Quick Install